Maja squinado: Fishery

 M. squinado is the subject of commercial fishery, with over 5,000 tonnes caught annually.
 More than 70% off the coast of France, over 10% off the coast of the United Kingdom, 6% from the Channel Islands, 3% from each of Spain and Ireland, 2% from Croatia, 1% from Portugal, and the remainder coming from Montenegro, Denmark, and Morocco, although official production figures are open to doubt.
 The European Union imposes a minimum landing size of 120 mm for M. squinado, and some individual countries have other regulations, such as a ban on landing egg-bearing females in Spain and a closed season in France and the Channel Islands.
 However, fisheries can fall due to bad management and environmental degradation.
-Another notable consideration is that M. squinado is currently endangered meaning it is harder for fishermen to catch.
+Another notable consideration is that M. squinado is currently endangered, meaning that it is harder for fishermen to catch.